 One of the main benefits of high-yield checking accounts is the ability to earn interest on your money.
 This can add up to significant savings over time, especially for those with larger balances.

-Additionally, many high interest checking accounts come with a variety of perks such as free online bill pay, ATM fee reimbursements, and even cashback rewards.
+Additionally, many high interest checking accounts come with various perks such as free online bill pay, ATM fee reimbursements, and even cashback rewards.
 It’s important to note that the interest rate is not the only factor to consider when choosing a high interest checking account.

 How to Choose a High-Yield Checking Account